gptankit/frame-cors/README.md

 }]
 </pre>

-<b>Note</b>: If this file is not created due to permission issues or similar, please create it manually and insert the above JSON or download the attached file and keep it in App_Data folder.
+<b>Note</b>: If this file is not created due to permission issues or similar, please create it manually and insert the above JSON or download the attached file and keep it in <i>App_Data</i> folder.

 Consider each JSON element in the array as a set of CORS config for controllers mentioned in the "controllers" key of the same element.
 This and other key-value pairs are explained below -